data-silence/antiSMI-backend/README.md

 ## Self deploy

-Important: you will not be able to deploy the API without access to a specially prepared database.

 1. Clone the repository into the empty directory selected for the project:
 `git clone https://github.com/data-silence/antiSMI-backend`
+2. Copy `.env-non-dev` into root.
+Create directory `models` and copy the categorisation model file `cat_model.ftz` into it
-2. Make sure that docker is installed on the server.
+3. Make sure that docker is installed on the server.
 Build the image from the destination directory using the command `docker build -t -backend`
-3. Start the container using `docker run -d --rm --name backend -p 8000:8000 backend`
+4. Start the container using `docker run -d --rm --name backend -p 8000:8000 backend`
-4. Your API server will start on port 8000
+5. Your API server will start on port 8000

+_Important_: you will not be able to deploy the API without access to step 2 and a specially prepared database.

 ## Stack